ambrionnabooher/odin-recipes/README.md

 Time to build a basic recipe website

-Going to be demonstrating my newfound HTML skills in this project
+This project will house recipes.
+It will first show my newfound HTML skill, then later on will make it pretty with  CSS.